caseycs/fqueue/README.md

 Master process made 2 forks - with 1 job for every queue, every queue finished their job, and then all start from the beginnig.

+## Concepts

-## TODO:
+## TODO

+Important

  * fork tests
+ * workflow with retries
+ * correct sigterm workflow - wait for all forks done
  * configurable mysql storage from the box
+ * mark unfinished jobs as timeouted when kill fork by timeout

+Maybe sometimes

  * configurable mongo storage from the box
- * CI
- * mark unfinished jobs as timeouted when kill fork by timeout
- * worflow with retries
- * correct sigterm flow - wait for all forks done